thomshaw92/FingertipMappingMND/SOP/README.md

 ## Participant Preparation
 - Prior to any testing, the participant should understand the purpose and the procedures of the tests.
 - Make certain the participant is comfortable.
+- For CONTROLS - use dominant hand for testing
+- i.e., for goniometer JSP task, the dominant hand is the one enacting the proprioceptive (mimic) task.
+The dominant hand taps, does force, and force matching, and vibros
+-  For MND - MORE affected side (by self report).
+NB this is not ONSET side necessarily.

 ---